Newsman/PrestaShop-Newsman/README.md

 Copy `newsmanfetch.php` from `../install/newsmanfetch.php` to root of your prestashop installation

 # Setup
-1. Fill in your Newsman API KEY and User ID and click connect
+1. Input your Newsman API KEY and User ID, and proceed by clicking the "Connect" button:
 ![](https://raw.githubusercontent.com/Newsman/PrestaShop-Newsman/master/assets/api-setup-screen.png)

-2. Choose destination segments for your newsletter subscribers and customer groups All your groups will be listed and you can select the Newsman Segment to map to.
-You can also choose to ignore the group or to upload the group members but include them in any segment.
-For the segments to show up in this form, you need to set them up in your Newsman account first.
+2. Pick the destination segments for your newsletter subscribers and customer groups.
+Your various groups will be presented, enabling you to designate the appropriate NewsMAN Segment for alignment.
+Alternatively, you can opt to exclude the group or upload its members while still incorporating them into any segment.
+To have these segments appear in this form, make sure to set them up within your NewsMAN account beforehand.
 ![](https://raw.githubusercontent.com/Newsman/PrestaShop-Newsman/master/assets/mapping-screen.png)

-3. Choose how often you want your lists to get uploaded to Newsman You can also do a manual synchronization by clicking "Synchronize now".
+3. Select the frequency at which you prefer your lists to be uploaded to NewsMAN.
+Additionally, you have the option to manually synchronize by clicking "Synchronize now."
 ![](https://raw.githubusercontent.com/Newsman/PrestaShop-Newsman/master/assets/sync-screen.png)

-For the automatic synchronization to work, you need to have the "native" "Cron tasks manager" (cronjobs) module installed and configured.
+To enable automated synchronization, make sure you have the "native" "Cron tasks manager" (cronjobs) module installed and configured appropriately.

 # Sync Segmentation